 Automobile

-- Extensibility of car polish or wax on the car body and their effectiveness after drying
+- Extensibility of car polish or wax on the car body and its effectiveness after drying

 - Sliding characteristics between clothing fabrics and seat belts or car seat materials